dansaavedra1103/dansaavedra1103/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm Daniel — a Data Scientist with a deep interest in AI, mathematics, and solving real-world problems through data.<br><br>💻 I'm currently finishing my bachelor’s degree in Systems Engineering at Pontificia Universidad Javeriana, with a strong focus on software development, cloud computing, and database management.<br><br>🧠 I enjoy working across the tech stack — from designing robust backends and building efficient data pipelines, to experimenting with machine learning models and deploying them at scale.<br><br>🌱 I’m constantly exploring new technologies, reading research papers, and sharpening my skills in areas like  MLOps and AI advancements.<br><br>💬 In my spare time, I like to discover new music genres, read about multiple topics that pique my interest, and learn about <br><br>📫 Want to collaborate?
-Feel free to reach out at danmaurisciosaavedra@gmail.com — I’ll get back to you as soon as I can.<br><br>📄 Check out my Resume, Certificates, and Portfolio to learn more about my work and journey.
+I'm Daniel — a Data Scientist with a deep interest in AI, mathematics, and solving real-world problems through data.<br><br>
+💻 I'm currently finishing my bachelor’s degree in Systems Engineering at Pontificia Universidad Javeriana, with a strong focus on software development, cloud computing, and database management.<br><br>
+🧠 I enjoy working across the tech stack — from designing robust backends and building efficient data pipelines, to experimenting with machine learning models and deploying them at scale.<br><br>
+🌱 I’m constantly exploring new technologies, reading research papers, and sharpening my skills in areas like MLOps and AI advancements.<br><br>
+💬 In my spare time, I like to discover new music genres, read about multiple topics that pique my interest, and learn about.<br><br>
+📫 Want to collaborate?
+Feel free to reach out at danmaurisciosaavedra@gmail.com — I’ll get back to you as soon as I can.<br><br>
+📄 Check out my [Resume](./assets/Resume.pdf), to learn more about me and my journey.

 ## 🌐 Socials: